DOI-BOR/et-demands/docs/getting_started.rst

 conda install bokeh=0.13.0 gdal=2.3.1  numpy=1.15.0 pandas=0.23.4 openpyxl=2.5.5
 ``

+The following packages are not included within the environment.yml file, but are required to use some of the post-processing tools:
+Matplotlib
+Fiona
+Descartes

+The following command line call will download the packages above (make sure to download these after activating the etdemands environment):

+''
+conda install matplotlib fiona descartes
+''

 Model Inputs
 ------------
 ET-Demands requires

 Model Control Files
 -------------------

+ETDemands is controlled using two initialization (.INI) files.
+The model prep .INI file is used to run the *cropET* prep tools.
+Users must change the default paths to their system’s relative paths in order to prep/analyze input datasets correctly.
+The *cropET* .INI file is used to run the ETDemands model.
+Similar to the model prep .INI file, users must define their relative paths in the CropET .INI file in order to run the ETDemands model correctly.

 Model Structure
 ---------------